kavane12/Overworlders/docs/final.md

 <img src="https://raw.githubusercontent.com/kavane12/Overworlders/master/docs/pics/training5.PNG">
 </p>

 After several further iterations and reward adjustments, the AIs learn complex behavior as shown in the video, such as switching combat methods based on distance from the opponent.
+The chart below shows one of these later training sessions.
+The reward and damage done are low at the beginning, despite starting with an already trained network, as the epsilon value was raised in order to allow for exploration.
+These values increase sharply at first, then more slowly as epsilon nears its minimum, though the positive trend continues, indicating further refinement taking place.

 <p align="center">
 <img src="https://raw.githubusercontent.com/kavane12/Overworlders/master/docs/pics/training7.PNG">